 I'm also guessing this is an alternate character design for Sally from The Nightmare Before Christmas, it would have been awesome if Sally's dress was like this in the film but then she wouldn't look so innocent!

 The Corpse Bride!

 Character design for Lydia Deetz, a much loved misfit of mine from the film Beetlejuice.
 I quite enjoyed this contribution from Winona Ryder who played Lydia.

-Mars Attacks! was one of mine and my little brother's favourite films to watch together when we were both younger.
-It's hard to believe that this film came out when I was 8 years old but then again we did own it on VHS so I suppose that fits!
+Mars Attacks! was mine and my little brother's favourite film to watch together when we were kids.
+It's hard to believe that this film came out when I was 8 years old but then again we did own it on VHS!

 Some sketches for my all time favourite Burton film, Sleepy Hollow! ♥

-I hope you enjoyed this sneak peek into the mad mind of Tim Burton because I sure did, it's going to take quite a while to read through it properly because I keep being distracted by all the images, which of course isn't a bad thing at all!
-I'm going to go read some Game of Thrones! ♥
+I hope you enjoyed this sneak peek into the mad mind of Tim Burton because I sure did, it's going to take quite a while to read through it properly because I keep being distracted by all the images, which of course isn't a bad thing at all! ♥